ajroach42/Docs/TorBBS.md

 In a future post, we’ll cover advanced Synchronet configuration, file sharing, games, and federation.
 These are easy too, but not anything I’m ready to cover today.

 ### Instructions:

+**Install your Operating System.**
- *Install your Operating System.*  If you’re using Raspbian for Raspberry Pi [follow the basic instructions for installation on the raspberry pi site.](https://www.raspberrypi.org/documentation/installation/installing-images/) The short version: download an image on a computer,  write the image to the SD card using the appropriate tool for your OS of choice
+If you’re using Raspbian for Raspberry Pi [follow the basic instructions for installation on the raspberry pi site.](https://www.raspberrypi.org/documentation/installation/installing-images/) The short version: download an image on a computer,  write the image to the SD card using the appropriate tool for your OS of choice

- *Enable Wifi and SSH*
+**Enable Wifi and SSH**

-before booting the pi 0, open the Boot partition on the SD card and do the following:
+Before booting the pi 0, open the Boot partition on the SD card and do the following:

 - Enable SSH: Make a file in the boot partition called ssh.
 It should be empty and have no file extension.
 On Mac and Linux you can do this by navigating there in a terminal and typing `touch ssh` on windows, you’ll have to make it an empty text file, and then remove the .txt extension
 - Enable wifi: make a text file called wpa_supplicant.conf on the SD card.
 Fill it with the following:   ```network={